Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Expert forecasts for Palantir Technologies Inc.’s stock

-Expert forecasts for Palantir Technologies Inc. stock for 2025
+Expert forecasts for Palantir Technologies Inc. stock for 2026

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Expert forecasts for Palantir Technologies Inc. stock for 2025
+Expert forecasts for Palantir Technologies Inc. stock for 2026

-Palantir Technologies Inc. stock price forecast for 2025
+Palantir Technologies Inc. stock price forecast for 2026

-Palantir Technologies Inc. stock analysis and forecast for 2025
+Palantir Technologies Inc. stock analysis and forecast for 2026

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Palantir Technologies Inc. stock analysis and forecast for 2025
+Palantir Technologies Inc. stock analysis and forecast for 2026

 Risks of investing in Palantir Technologies Inc. stock

-Investing in Palantir’s stock in 2025 involves certain risks that may impact the company’s earnings.
+Investing in Palantir’s stock in 2026 involves certain risks that may impact the company’s earnings.
 Below are potential risks and factors that could negatively affect its revenue:

 • Reliance on government contracts: a sizeable portion of Palantir’s revenue comes from government clients, particularly US defence and intelligence agencies.
 Reductions in federal budgets, policy shifts under a new administration, or the non-renewal of key contracts could substantially impact revenue.
-Political instability or cuts in defence spending would heighten this risk
+Political instability or cuts in defence spending would heighten this risk.

 • Commercial sector challenges: although Palantir’s Commercial revenue is growing, it still constitutes a smaller share of total revenue.
 The company struggles to scale due to elevated costs, making it less attractive to small and medium-sized enterprises.
-If the Commercial sector growth slows or fails to offset potential declines in its government revenue, overall revenue may suffer
+If the Commercial sector growth slows or fails to offset potential declines in its government revenue, overall revenue may suffer.

 • Share capital dilution due to stock compensation: Palantir actively uses company shares for compensation, reducing their value for shareholders.
-If this practice continues without corresponding revenue growth, it could undermine investor confidence and put pressure on the stock price, raising doubts about the stability of future revenue
+If this practice continues without corresponding revenue growth, it could undermine investor confidence and put pressure on the stock price, raising doubts about the stability of future revenue.

 • Stock sales by insiders: in 2024, the company’s insiders, including CEO Alex Karp and co-founder Peter Thiel, actively sold significant portions of their personal holdings, with Thiel divesting a third of his stake during this period.
 In February 2025, it was announced that Karp had applied to sell an additional 1.00 billion worth of shares.
-Such insider activity may negatively impact the market price of the shares and investor sentiment
+Such insider activity may negatively impact the market price of the shares and investor sentiment.

 All these factors reduce confidence in Palantir’s ability to maintain its projected growth trajectory and revenue streams in 2025, making investment in its stock highly risky.